 - 3 tspns of roasted peanut powder.
 The same stuff from steps five and six of this recipe.

-1. Cut the eggplant by turning it over and cutting an “X” through it.
-Stop at the stem.
+1. Cut the eggplant by cutting off the stem, turning it over and cutting an “X” through it.
+Stop before you make it all the way through the eggplant.
 Here, let me show you a picture.

 2. Mix all the powder spices together in a dish.